-We stopped for lunch in one of the restaurants that is on the way to the volcano that is popular because all the papers they have on the walls.
+We stopped for lunch in one of the restaurants that are on the way to the volcano that is popular because of all the papers they have on the walls.
 It’s called: Linda Vista.

 There are several options along the way.
 Wherever you see tourist buses will be a good sign that the tour guides trust that place.
 We also visited Mi Tierra Restaurant one — it is very popular in the area.

 So take the chance to try the local food, because this area produces vegetables with a good quality of volcanic soil.

 This is a popular place for locals to visit during the weekends, especially youth that are looking for pictures in this “haunted” looking place with an interesting vibe.